-- 5.5 The quality of leadership and management, including links with parents and others, is excellent. - 5.6 The leadership of the college is highly effective in ensuring that the educational aims of the college are fulfilled, understood and implemented by all.
+- 5.5 The quality of leadership and management, including links with parents and others, is excellent. - The leadership of the college is highly effective in ensuring that the educational aims of the college are fulfilled, understood and implemented by all.
 An experienced and well-established SMT is highly effective in ensuring that appropriate policies are created, regularly reviewed and carefully implemented.
 These cover all the required policies, including those for health and safety.
 Governors' oversight in this area of the management is indicative of the way leaders and governors work together.
-An overwhelming majority of parents replying to the pre-inspection questionnaire confirmed that the college is well led and pupils acknowledge the visibility and key role that senior leaders play in their school. - 5.7 The educational vision is defined and developed and is successful in catering for and stretching the individual with bespoke timetables and accelerated learning flowing from the college's Methodist maxim of being 'the best you can be'.
+An overwhelming majority of parents replying to the pre-inspection questionnaire confirmed that the college is well led and pupils acknowledge the visibility of the senior leaders and key role they play in their school. - 5.7 The educational vision is defined and developed and is successful in catering for and stretching the individual with bespoke timetables and accelerated learning flowing from the college's Methodist maxim of being 'the best you can be'.
 The leadership understands and transmits what the college does best to staff and parents and is constantly striving to improve outcomes for its pupils.
+Whilst welcoming pupils from other countries, the college's ethos is clearly one of promoting British values.
 Strong leadership is also accompanied by a commitment to consultation when implementing change with staff given many opportunities to express their views on the college's direction.